TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 19/2 Samuel 19.1.md

 ---

-And it was told Joab, Behold, the king weepeth and mourneth for Absalom.
+It was told Joab, "Behold, the king weeps and mourns for Absalom."